APPFL/APPFL/docs/tutorials/examples_dr_integration.rst

 This will activate your module before training begins.

-**Supported Issues (Sample Modules)**
+**Sample Modules**

-The following issues can be detected and remedied using CADRE modules for the MNIST dataset and they are available in the `examples/resources/configs/mnist_dr/cadre_module/` directory:
+The following issues can be detected and remedied using CADRE modules for the MNIST dataset and they are available in the ``examples/resources/configs/mnist_dr/cadre_module/`` directory.
+In APPFL repository it's available `here <https://github.com/APPFL/APPFL/tree/main/examples/resources/configs/mnist_dr>`_:

 * Class imbalance
 * Duplicate samples
 * Noisy data
 * Outliers
 * Memory usage

+.. _running-experiments:

 3. Running Experiments
 ----------------------